crossing the border

 The uniqueness of the Eden Project is recognised throughout the world and is a fascinating destination.
-Comprising of two biomes, which nestle in disused clay pits, inside which they have created different climate zones planted with hundreds of plant species.
-This means for instance you can visit a tropical rainforest, anytime of year, without leaving Cornwall.
+Comprising two biomes, which nestle in disused clay pits, and inside of which has been created different climate zones planted with literally hundreds of plant species.
+This means for instance you can visit a tropical rainforest, any time of year, without leaving Cornwall.
 The scale of the project is truly epic and if that isn't enough, the brave of heart can ride a zip line over the top of the whole site.
 Depending on the time of year you visit, remember to wear a few removable layers of clothing because it gets mighty hot and sweaty in there.

 Eden Project, Bodelva, Cornwall PL24 2SG